GU-CLASP/GU-CLASP.github.io/content/pages/people/shalom-lappin/papers/index.md

-Shalom Lappin (to appear), [Assessing the Strengths and Weaknesses of Large Language Models](lappin_jolli23.pdf), *Jourrnal of Logic, Language and Information*, special issue, Natural Logic Meets Machine Learning.
+Shalom Lappin (to appear), [Assessing the Strengths and Weaknesses of Large Language Models](lappin_jolli23.pdf), *Jourrnal of Logic, Language and Information*, special issue Natural Logic Meets Machine Learning.

 Jean-Philippe Bernardy and Shalom Lappin (2023), [Unitary Recurrent Networks:
 Algebraic and Linear Structures for Syntax](bernardy-lappin23.pdf) in Shalom